flamerged/flamerged/README.md

 ## What I am learning

 - Refreshing my MERN skills with some online courses and building small projects
-- Interested in learning Vue, Svelte and React Native next
+- Interested in learning Vue, Svelte and Flutter next
 - I like Python too, so might go back to "automating the boring stuff"